Elements of Quest I Courses

 All embedded FYE courses are assigned a peer mentor.
 The peer mentor enhances the students' connections to the class, to the university, and to each other.
 Peer mentors serve as intellectual role models and academic resources for first-year students, attending some class sessions and accompanying students to co-curricular activities.
 Student mentors undergo a training program and receive a small stipend for their service which includes assisting first-year students with the ePortfolio process.

 The Quest I disciplinary course delineates expectations for student attendance at a variety of co-curricular activities (events on and/or off campus) to reinforce students' engagement in the community.
 These options may include a campus play, an international film, an art exhibit, a music performance, an athletic event or other public opportunities outside the classroom.
-Lists of options for each semester will be posted to assist course planning (Quest I Co-Curricular Activitiesor Athletic Events).
+Options can be found on the university's events calendar, and some event sponsors have tagged events to make them easier to find with "signature question," "quest", "sustainability," "university studies program," or "USP."
 This component of Quest I generates student awareness of and engagement in campus and community life (crucial contributors to retention and academic success, particularly for first-generation students who comprise more than 50 percent of our population).

 The embedded FYE course introduces the ePortfolio as a mechanism for student assessment.
 During their first semester, students are introduced to the ePortfolio as a tool that is available for use throughout their college careers.
 A specialist in Learning Technologies will assist the USP teaching community with this element of instruction.
 In addition to providing the initial introduction to the ePortfolio, Quest I instructors select at least one learning artifact (paper, speech, reflection journal from the co-curricular activities, etc.) for students to upload to their ePortfolios.
 Instructors are free to determine the assessment tools for individual elements of their courses, though rubrics developed for the assessment of learning outcomes in Quest I are available on this CETL Teaching Resource Center.